ezzing/3DLayout-documentation/4-Customization.md

         debugPromises: debug promises (console log),
         disableUndoRedo: disable undo/redo feature (WIP),
         enableApi: enable Api feature,
-        snapShotCrm: allow snapshots to be sent to crm }
+        snapShotCrm: allow snapshots to be sent to crm,
+        debugListeners: debug number of listeners in console.log,
+        debugOpTime: shows the time an operation takes to be done }

 ### 3D canvas